jam21/jam21/README.md

 - 👋 Hi, I’m Muhammad Younas
 - 👀 I’m interested in Django/Python, Android and iOS Development
-- 🌱 I’m currently learning Regular Expressions in Python
+- 🌱 I’m currently learning AI
 - 💞️ I’m looking to collaborate on Djnago/Python projects, specially for new startups
 - 📫 How to reach me at jam.m.younas@gmail.com